 According to the complaint, Pennsylvania Skill machines lack the necessary licenses for use in Pennsylvania.
 It also claims that the games “are represented to be games of skill when they are not.”

 Regulated Gaming has Been Good for Pennsylvania

 The complaint contains a detailed overview of the success of regulated gaming in Pennsylvania.
 It notes that Pennsylvania generates more tax revenue from gaming than any other state.
-That’s partly due to its 54% tax rate on retail and online slots.
+That’s partly due to its 54% tax rate on retail and online real money slots.

 Greenwood says that, on its own, Parx contributed more than $1.1 billion in slots tax revenue to the Commonwealth’s coffers last year.
 That amount is in addition to contributions to local counties and municipalities.

 The complaint alleges significant growth in the number of unlicensed slot machines popping up in restaurants, bars, and convenience stores.
 In 2019, a member of the Pennsylvania State Police testified that one company operated more than 10,000 unlicensed slot machines in the state.
 The office said that this number of slot machines could generate upwards of $260 million in annual revenue.

 There has been a long history of complaints about Pennsylvania’s unregulated gaming machine market.
 As the complaint states:

 On information and belief, Pace-O-Matic and POM and other skill slot manufacturers and distributors have placed as many as 80,000 “skill” slot machines throughout Pennsylvania to date.
 This is the equivalent of more than three times the number of legal slot machines currently in use at casinos in Pennsylvania (internal citation removed).

 Greenwood argues that this amounts to unfair competition.
 It claims that the existence of unregulated competitors like POM has a negative impact on regulated operators like Parx.